emewhd1016991/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-03-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Knowing what you need do and when to do it will keep you on track and prevent you from getting lost in the details.
+ -- 来自NLP的机器翻译